 In fact, the way we used to look at the world has changed significantly.
 And this new change has to accommodate elements that are the impending demands of the post COVID world.

-For example, social distancing and contactless options have to make space in everyday life, even as we head back to normalcy.
+For example, social distancing, hand sanitiser, and contactless options must make space in everyday life, even as we head back to normalcy.
 This would directly mean different things for different industries.
 For example, in the industry of eCommerce, this would mean, no more getting deliveries signed by customers and instead of leaving the parcels at their doorsteps.

 Similarly, when it comes to retail, one of the things that will have drastically changed is the payments.
 As customers, we are quite a lot drawn towards swiping our cards in return for the purchases we make at the stores.
 While this has been normal for us, in spite of new technologies emerging, the point is that it will no longer be the same.